Note: This article originally appeared as a post in The Montrose Birding Blog in June 2020.

 It’s an Arboretum Too

 Graceland is also an arboretum with over 50 species of trees.
 Many of the common ornamental trees that line Chicago streets grow on the property (e.g., Silver and Norway Maples, American Elms, and Honey Locusts), and I found other more exotic species like English Oak.
 These trees give Graceland a beautiful, open park-like atmosphere.
 They’re also why it’s so attractive to warblers and other tree-loving passerines during migration.

 When most Chicagoans think of Graceland they probably think of the many famous people buried there.
 The cemetery hosts a number of movers and shakers from our history, businessmen like Potter Palmer, former Chicago mayor Carter Harrison, architect Mies Van Der Rohe, and artist Ed Paschke, to name a few.
 To my mind, the most notable resident is Jack Johnson, the first black heavyweight boxing champion of the world.
 You may have seen the Ken Burns documentary about him, “Unforgivable Blackness: The Rise and Fall of Jack Johnson”.
 Johnson became a lightning rod for white hatred when he won the boxing championship and also for aspects of his personal life.

 Losing access to Montrose was a bitter pill to swallow.
-I’ve birded there for almost 40 years and I’ve never missed an entire May migration until this year.
+I’ve birded there for almost 40 years and I’ve never missed an entire May migration until 2020.
 Having Graceland took some of the sting out of that loss.
-It also gave me a chance to explore an underbirded site in Chicago.
+It also gave me a chance to explore a Chicago landmark.
 Graceland is a wonderful place to wander around and look at things.
-A big thanks and shoutout to Graceland Cemetery management for keeping it open to the public during the COVID-19 crisis.
+A big thanks to Graceland Cemetery management for keeping it open to the public during the early stages of the COVID crisis.